 - Timothy's mother and grandmother taught him the Scriptures (2Tim.
 1:5; 3:14-15).

 - Apostle John writes a letter to a fellow sister who is leading and teaching both male and female believers in her home (2John).
-In the Greek the term children used in 2John is gender neutral and the Greek term is unclear if it means her literal children (whether grown or young is unconfirmed too) or children in the faith.
+In the Greek the term "children" used in 2John is gender neutral and the Greek term is unclear if it means her literal children (whether grown or young is unconfirmed too) or believers young in the faith.
 John goes as far as instructing this sister to watch themselves from falsehood (2Jn.
 8-9), and what to do when traveling false teachers come to her house (2Jn.
 10-11).
-That would be her exercising leadership in discerning falsehood, and exercising authority over a man by restricting him entrance to teach if she discerned he was a false teacher.
-All the while she's under the authority of the Apostle and Elder John.
+That would be her exercising leadership and sound doctrine in discerning falsehood, and exercising authority over a man by restricting him entrance to teach if she discerned he was a false teacher.
+All the while she's under the authority of the Apostle-Elder John.

 - We know women are disciples and called to make more disciples, with no distinction between discipling men or women nor any distinction with it being during a worship service or not (Matt.
 28:18-20).